movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 compr
 ~~~~~

-Indicates if the data is compressed (data is not compressed by default).
+Indicates if the data are compressed (data are not compressed by default).

     ======================================== ================================================
     Syntax                                   Description
     ======================================== ================================================
-    compr                                    Data is compressed.
+    compr                                    Data are compressed.
     ======================================== ================================================

 .. _amdgpu_synid_vm: